 The Lawrence Community Shelter provided the only overnight shelter for homeless individuals and families.
 The Lawrence Police Department assisted with late night emergency admissions to the shelters.
-On weekday mornings and during the day, the Lawrence Community Shelter provided services, with an emphasis on employment, for people experiencing homelessness or who are at-risk of homelessness.
-The Lawrence Community Shelter continued to receive CDBG support for emergency housing activities.
+On weekday mornings and during the day, the Lawrence Community Shelter provided services, with an

-The Lawrence-Douglas County Housing Authority (LDCHA) operates a transitional housing program using HOME TBRA funds which serves approximately 21 families, or 60+ individuals per year.
+The Lawrence-Douglas County Housing Authority (LDCHA) operates a transitional housing program using HOME TBRA funds which serves approximately 20 families, or 60+ individuals per year.
 Supportive services are provided by agencies that have entered into cooperative agreements with the LDCHA.
-Currently, the

-LDCHA has agreements with The Salvation Army for Project Able, Bert Nash's Community Mental Health Center, Independence, Inc., the State of Kansas Department of Department of Children and Families (DCF), Family Promise of Lawrence, Douglas County AIDS Project, Douglas County Sheriff's Office Reentry Program, ECKAN, Lawrence Community Shelter, Catholic Charities of NE Kansas, and Cottonwood.
+Currently, the LDCHA has agreements with The Salvation Army for Project Able, Bert Nash's Community Mental Health Center, Independence, Inc., the State of Kansas Department of Department of Children and Families (DCF), Family Promise of Lawrence, Douglas County Sheriff's Office Reentry Program, ECKAN, Lawrence Community Shelter, Catholic Charities of NE Kansas, and Cottonwood.
 The Douglas County Health Department, DCCCA, ECKAN and Cottonwood, Inc. work closely with the LDCHA to provide services to their clients.
-During the LDCHA's 2017 fiscal year (1/1/17 -12/31/18) The LDCHA received HOME funds from the City of Lawrence, and with those funds they served 68 homeless households and 160 total individuals (68 adults, 92 children).
-They have assisted 685 homeless households since 1999, with a successful completion rate of 82%.
-The City and County also provided funding for a program through LDCHA which served families in the homeless shelter and helped them obtain housing in much the same structure as the TBRA program.
-That program served 13 homeless families with 53 individuals and 35 children.
+During the LDCHA's 2018 fiscal year (1/1/18 -12/31/18) The LDCHA received HOME funds from the City of Lawrence, and with those funds they served 51 homeless households and 112 total individuals (51 adults, 61 children).
+They have assisted 847 homeless households since 1999, with an overall program successful completion rate of 84%.
+The City and County also provided funding for the New Horizons program through LDCHA which served families that are guests at the Lawrence Community Shelter and helped them obtain housing utilizing the same structure as the TBRA program.
+That program served 19 homeless families with 60 total individuals, 41 being children with a success rate of 73%.
+This program provides up to 24 months of subsidy and case management for the families who are participating.